Core solution

 The first occurrence of Foc TR4 in Peru is confirmed.
 Between January and May, the area of farmland covered by the TR4 Biosecurity Add-on for Bananas increases by 44%, to a total of 48,000 hectares.
 By the end of the 2021, there are 884 producers in eight countries with assessed production processes.

 The development of the TR4 Biosecurity Standard begins – extending the scope of the risk mitigation plan to banana and plantain producers without existing GLOBALG.A.P. certification.
-By the end of 2022, there are 961 producers in nine countries with assessed production processes, with the total area covered by the add-on surpassing 100,000 hectares.
+By the end of 2022, there are 961 producers in nine countries with assessed production processes.

 FAQ